 Practice of medicine or osteopathic medicine means the prevention, diagnosis and treatment of

-Chinese Medicine Practitioner means any Chinese bonesetter, acupuncturist or Chinese medicine practitioner who is legally registered as a Chinese medicine practitioner under the Chinese Medicine Ordinance (Cap 549, Laws of Hong Kong), but excluding a Chinese Medicine Practitioner who is the Insured Person or an Immediate Family Member of the Insured Person.
+Chinese Medicine Practitioner means a Chinese medicine practitioner who is duly registered with the Chinese Medicine Council of Hong Kong pursuant to the Chinese Medicine Ordinance (Cap.
+549) of the laws of Hong Kong, but excluding the Insured Person, the Policyholder, an insurance intermediary, an employer, employee, Immediate Family Member or business partner of the Policyholder and/or Insured Person.

 Practice of respiratory care means the (i) administration of pharmacological, diagnostic, and

 Community practice protocol means a written, executed agreement entered into voluntarily between an authorized pharmacist and a physician establishing drug therapy management for one or more of the pharmacist’s and physician’s patients residing in a community setting.
 A community practice protocol shall comply with the requirements of subrule 8.34(2).